How Bay of Plenty businesses are adapting to working in red

 "That's what they need to keep their doors open."

+"We've got a high level of responsibility to make sure markets can still operate efficiently.

+"Because of the nature of our business, we can work remotely relatively easily.

-Holland Beckett lawyer's human resources manager Danielle Brownlie said the company encouraged people to work from home where possible in its Tauranga, Rotorua, Whakatane and Opotiki offices.
+Holland Beckett lawyer's human resources manager Danielle Brownlie said the company encouraged people to work from home where possible in their Tauranga, Rotorua, Whakatane and Opotiki offices.

 "We're lucky now that we live in an age where if people have access to technology, you can still basically hold meetings and do everything you need to do [remotely].